Solutions for Current Transformer Testing

 Key features of the test set for suitable current transformer testing

-The metering CTs needs high accuracy at nominal currents, and therefore a suitable current transformer testing requires accurate and stable high current simulation which be independent of the possible impedance changes.
+The metering CTs needs high accuracy at nominal currents, and therefore a suitable testing of current transformers requires accurate and stable high current simulation which be independent of the possible impedance changes.

 The Raptor System meet all the previous commented key features; it is a multifunctional system that integrates the current transformer testing – and also the voltage and power transformer testing – with the high current and high voltage capability for the main primary injection applications in substations and switchgear.